 Dr. Lisa Richardson, Strategic Advisor, Indigenous Health, Faculty of Medicine, University of Toronto

 Dr. Matthew McKean, Director, Future Skills, The Conference Board of Canada

-Sam Saini, Director of Recruitment, University of British Columbia
+Sam Saini, Director of Undergraduate Admissions, University of British Columbia

 For questions, please email: [email protected].